miayam/js30/README.md

 I summarise all the challenges on one single page, [here it is](https://miayam.github.io/js30).

-I shamelessly mix my personal life with this lovely 30 day JavaScript challenge so as to increase my learning retention The more I get emotional, the better the knowledge persists.
+I shamelessly mix my personal life with this lovely 30 day JavaScript challenge so as to increase my learning retention.
+The more I get emotional, the better the knowledge persists.